isabellamwest/scratchlearn/README.md

 ## Design notes

-- **One contract for every estimator.** `base.py` defines `BaseEstimator` (introspective `get_params`, readable `repr`) plus scoring mixins, mirroring scikit-learn's template-method design: hyperparameters in `__init__`, learned attributes get a trailing underscore, `fit` returns `self`, and `predict` before `fit` raises `NotFittedError`.
+- All estimators share a common base. `base.py` defines `BaseEstimator` with `get_params` and a readable `repr`, plus scoring mixins.
+Hyperparameters are set in `__init__`, learned attributes end with a trailing underscore, `fit` returns `self`, and calling `predict` before `fit` raises `NotFittedError`.
-- **No explicit matrix inverses.** Ridge uses `np.linalg.solve` and OLS uses `lstsq`;
-  forming `inv(X'X)` squares the condition number for no benefit.
+- Linear systems are solved without forming matrix inverses.
+Ridge uses `np.linalg.solve` and ordinary least squares uses `lstsq`, which avoids squaring the condition number of the input.
-- **Log-space where it matters.** The GMM E-step works entirely with log-densities through a hand-written log-sum-exp, because 64-dimensional Gaussian densities underflow long before clustering gets hard.
-The derivation notes show the same trick stabilising softmax and the logistic loss.
+- The GMM E-step runs in log space through a hand-written log-sum-exp, which prevents underflow in high-dimensional Gaussian densities.
+The same approach is used for softmax and the logistic loss, as shown in the derivation notes.
-- **Gradients you can trust.** The MLP's backprop is verified against central finite differences to a relative error of 1e-6, and the GMM test asserts the EM log-likelihood is monotonically non-decreasing — the two I check first when a refactor breaks something.
+- The MLP backpropagation is checked against central finite differences to a relative error of 1e-6.
+The GMM test asserts that the EM log-likelihood is non-decreasing across iterations.
-- **Property-based testing for the maths.** [`tests/test_properties.py`](tests/test_properties.py) uses [Hypothesis](https://hypothesis.readthedocs.io/) to check invariants across generated inputs rather than fixed examples — the finite-difference check above generalised to every architecture and batch, Lasso's KKT optimality conditions, PCA round-trips, and more.
-See [tests/README.md](tests/README.md) for the full list and what each one protects against.
+- [`tests/test_properties.py`](tests/test_properties.py) uses [Hypothesis](https://hypothesis.readthedocs.io/) to test invariants over generated inputs rather than fixed examples.
+This covers the finite-difference gradient check across architectures and batch sizes, the Lasso KKT optimality conditions, and PCA round-trips.
+See [tests/README.md](tests/README.md) for the full list.
-- **Vectorised NumPy throughout.** A Python loop over samples is treated as a bug, with the documented exceptions of tree recursion and the EM/Lloyd outer iterations.
+- The implementations are vectorised, with the exception of tree recursion and the EM and Lloyd outer loops.

 ## Limitations

-This is an educational library and does not try to compete with scikit-learn: there is no sparse-matrix support, no multiclass logistic regression, no tree pruning, and the implementations favour clarity over speed.
-Numerical parity with scikit-learn is tested on dense, well-behaved data of moderate size — which is exactly the regime the library is meant for.
+This is an educational library and is not a replacement for scikit-learn.
+There is no sparse-matrix support, no multiclass logistic regression, and no tree pruning.
+Numerical parity with scikit-learn is tested on dense, well-behaved data of moderate size.